Radhikagarg20/Accuknox_Assessment/README.md

 #### 4. TLS Implementation
 - Configured the Wisecow application to support TLS communication, ensuring secure data transmission.

-### Files in this section:
-- `Dockerfile` - Defines the containerization of the Wisecow app.
-- `deployment.yaml` - Kubernetes manifest for deploying the app.
-- `service.yaml` - Kubernetes service definition for exposing the app.
-- `.github/workflows/ci-cd-pipeline.yml` - GitHub Actions workflow for CI/CD automation.

 ---

 ## Problem Statement 2: System Health Monitoring and Automated Backup Solution

-### Objective

-Choose two of the following objectives and implement them using either Bash or Python:

 1. **System Health Monitoring Script**:
    - This script monitors the following system metrics: